 - Young Camper’s Program (2nd-3rd Grade): Other than having a shorter session than their peers, these campers’ have the exact same schedules as everyone else

-- Segel Program (10th Grade): When our intrepid adventurers aren’t on their trek across the Southwest, they also follow a standard camp schedule
+- Segel Program (9th and 10th Grade): When our intrepid adventurers aren’t on their trek across the Southwest, they also follow a standard camp schedule

 - Machon (11th Grade): Before leaving for Israel, Machon will share some of the programming and meal times with other campers, (coming summer 2022)